 5. Swap a Chair for an Exercise Ball

 Sometimes when I am sitting I have the worst posture!
 I’m hunched over looking like a hunchback or I’m slouched in my chair with my feet up creating terrible alignment for my spine.
 Swapping out an exercise ball for your chair is a great way to improve your posture, engage your core, and have some fun by bouncing up and down.
 Because of the instability of an exercise ball, you are forced to engage your core muscles and help burn some calories while working.
 You can pick one of these up at a sporting goods store or I purchased this one off Amazon.

 6. Invest in a Stand-up Desk

 Getting a stand-up desk is a great way to be able to alternate between sitting and standing throughout your workday.
 Standing while working can help with slouching and back pain.
 Not to mention you burn more calories while standing over sitting.
 Sometimes I will do calf raises, stretches, march in place or walk side to side.
 Moving while working also increases your mood and productivity –win-win!

 I know that a standing desk is an investment but if you plan to spend 40 hours a week at your desk it is more than worth it.
 The standing desk I use is the Autonomous SmartDesk Premium 2 which I love!
 It’s easy to use and can adjust to any level I need whether I am sitting, standing, or using an exercise ball.
 If you are looking for a more affordable option, check out the Rocelco Standing Desk Converter.
 This one goes on top of your existing desk and can be raised or lowered to your needs.

 Working at a desk all day should not stop you from reaching your fitness goals.
-With these tips you’ll be able to stick to your goals, be more productive and maybe improve your posture too!
+With these tips, you’ll be able to stick to your goals, be more productive and maybe improve your posture too!
 If you work at an office desk job, you can add in most of these tips as well.
-If staying active is important to you, implement some of these to your routine and make it happen!
+If staying active is important to you, implement some of these into your routine and make it happen!